moleculerjs/moleculer-channels/README.md

         /*...*/
     ]
 },{
+    // Using specific `assertExchange()` options only for the current sending case publishAssertExchange:{
         // Enable/disable calling once `channel.assertExchange()` before first publishing in new exchange by `sendToChannel`
-    assertExBeforePublish: true,
+		enabled: true,
-    // Available values: "direct", "fanout", "topic", "headers"
-    exchangeType: "direct",
         // Options for `channel.assertExchange()` before publishing
-	publishExchangeOptions: {}
+		exchangeOptions: {
+			/*...*/
+		}
+	},
 });
 ```
-> Note: If you know that the exchange will be created before `sendToChannel` is called by someone else, then it is better not to use `assertExBeforePublish` option
+> Note: If you know that the exchange will be created before `sendToChannel` is called by someone else, then it is better to skip `publishAssertExchange` option

 ### Kafka